Back to Research

 Application Areas

-- Cancer Genomics & BRCA Analysis: Apply TDA to gene-expression and mutation data (TCGA / BRCA cohorts) to discover novel topological biomarkers and refine molecular subtype classifications.
+• Pan-Cancer Genomics: Apply TDA to gene-expression and mutation data across multiple TCGA cohorts to discover novel topological biomarkers and refine molecular subtype classifications (basis of the H2C panel accepted at IEEE COINS 2026).

 Why TDA for Medical Data?